 After you take care of the children’s needs, make yourself a priority and focus on self-care.
 If you are mentally or physically unwell, it will take a toll on everyone.
 Your Northbrook family law attorney can take care of many of the legal situations, while you focus on moving into a normal routine after divorce.

-When you need someone on your side during a divorce, consider M. Scott Gordon & Associates.
+When you need someone on your side during a divorce, consider Gordon & Perlut, LLC.
 If you’d like to speak with us, we offer a free consultation.